cfpb/design-system/docs/pages/buttons.md

         variation_name: Button group
-        variation_description: A button group is an element that combines multiple buttons into a single unit, often used to represent related actions or options.The `m-btn-group` class wrapped around a group of buttons will properly space the buttons across screen sizes.
+        variation_description: A button group is an element that combines multiple buttons into a single unit, often used to represent related actions or options.
+The `m-btn-group` class wrapped around a group of buttons will properly space the buttons across screen sizes.
 Sometimes a button group will include both a button styled as a button and a button styled as a link.
         variation_code_snippet: |-
           <div class="m-btn-group">
            <button class="a-btn a-btn--secondary">{% include icons/left.svg %}